ckunakom/tableau_api/README.md

 ## Create Groups, Projects and Set Permission for each group for the Project + Create Sub-projects with Inherited Permission from Projects
 This is particularly useful when you have different Tableau sites and/or servers that you need to configure the same group permission with the same project name.
 Save you a lot of mouse-clicking.

+- Update `variables.py` according to your needs (Project name, group name, group capability, etc).
+The section letter is specified to help locate the block of code that uses those variables in the `create_projects.py`.

 - Run `create_group.py` to create groups.
-Define the name and the minimum site role the group should have within `group_obj` variable.
+Define the name and the minimum site role the group should have within `group_obj` variable in `variables.py`.
 This will call `query_groups.py` and display the existing groups before new group is being created.

 - Modify the `create_projects.py` in `TODO` to define the name of the project/sub-project to be created as well as the list of groups to be configured with the appropriate capability.
     - Note 1: When projects are created, 'All User' gets automatically configured with a default permission for all the capabilities (ex.
 Read/Write for Workbooks, Flow, Metrics, etc.).
-There are functions created in `all_user_none_permission.py` that will get called when running `create_projects.py` to address this and 'All User' will get 'None' template permission as a default.
+There are functions created in `remove_permission_util.py` that will get called when running `create_projects.py` to address this and 'All User' will get 'None' template permission as a default.
     - Note 2: When creating sub-projects, the user that invokes the API will automatically get configured with Project Leader capability for all the sub-projects.
 User will be asked to input their username in order to remove such capability from those sub-projects.

 ## Miscellaneous